2005 World Series: Media

 As per their contract, Fox Sports carried the World Series on United States television.
 Joe Buck provided play-by-play for his eighth World Series while analyst Tim McCarver worked his sixteenth.

 ESPN Radio was the nationwide radio broadcaster, as it had been since 1998.
 Jon Miller and Joe Morgan provided the play-by-play and analysis.
-Stirring major controversy, ESPN has, on at least two occasions, publicly failed to acknowledge the White Sox as the 2005 World Series champions.
+Stirring minor controversy, ESPN has, on at least two occasions, publicly failed to acknowledge the White Sox as the 2005 World Series champions.

 Locally, KTRH-AM and WMVP were the primary carriers for the World Series in the Houston and Chicago markets.
 For KTRH long time Astros voice Milo Hamilton provided play-by-play while John Rooney called the games for the White Sox.
 Game 4 was Rooney's last call after 17 years as the radio voice of the White Sox, as he left to take the same position with the St. Louis Cardinals.
 The Cardinals proceeded to win the 2006 World Series, making Rooney the first home announcer to call back-to-back World Series wins for two teams.
 That the teams were in two leagues makes the feat even more unusual.

 Ratings

 The ratings for the 2005 World Series were considered weak.

 With an overall average of 11.1, 2005 set a record for the lowest rated World Series of all-time.
-The prior lowest was 11.9, set by the 2002 World Series between the San Francisco Giants and the Anaheim Angels (importantly, this series went 7 games, and the 2005 Series went 4).
+The prior lowest was 11.9, set by the 2002 World Series between the San Francisco Giants and the Anaheim Angels (importantly, this series went 7 games, and the 2005 World Series went 4).

-Following the 2005 World Series, however, every subsequent Series through 2013 except for 2009 produced lower ratings.
+Following the 2005 World Series, however, every subsequent World Series through 2013 except for 2009 produced lower ratings.
 The record-low 2012 World Series, another four-game sweep, averaged 7.6 (3.5 points lower than 2005's rating) and 12.7 million viewers (4.4 million fewer viewers than 2005).

 Aftermath

-Neither team advanced to the post-season in 2006, but both the White Sox and the Astros were in the Wild Card race until the final weeks of the season, with the White Sox finishing with 90 wins, the Astros with 82 wins.
+Neither team advanced to the postseason in 2006, but both the White Sox and the Astros were in the Wild Card race until the final weeks of the season, with the White Sox finishing with 90 wins, the Astros with 82 wins.
 The White Sox made their first post-2005 postseason appearance in 2008, while the Astros would not return to the postseason until 2015, their third season as an American League team and would not return to the World Series until 2017, their fifth season as an American League team.
-Both teams met in the 2021 American League Division Series, their first match-up in the post-season since the 2005 World Series (and the first since the Astros moved to the AL).
+Both teams would meet again in the 2021 American League Division Series, their first match-up in the post-season since the 2005 World Series (and the first since the Astros moved to the AL).
 Houston won the series 3–1.